chapmanjacobd/journal/fun/quotes.short.md

 > The real danger isn't that we lose the ability to see the truth, but that the cost of verifying the truth (using sensors/science) becomes so much higher than the cost of accepting the hallucination (the LLM) that society stops bothering to check.

 Google Gemini, https://gemini.google.com/share/5a53ee9361b9

+> What information consumes is rather obvious: it consumes the attention of its recipients.
+Hence a wealth of information creates a poverty of attention, and a need to allocate that attention efficiently among the overabundance of information sources that might consume it.

+Herbert Simon